Borgund Stave Church: Construction

 Borgund Stave Church was built sometime between 1180 and 1250 AD with later additions and restorations.
 Its walls are formed by vertical wooden boards, or staves, hence the name "stave church."
 The four corner posts are connected to one another by ground sills, resting on a stone foundation.
 The intervening staves rise from the ground sills; each is tongued and grooved, to interlock with its neighbours and form a sturdy wall.
 The exterior timber surfaces are darkened by protective layers of tar, distilled from pine.

-Borgund is built on a basilica plan, with reduced side aisles, and an added chancel and apse.
+Borgund Stave Church is built on a basilica plan, with reduced side aisles, and an added chancel and apse.
 It has a raised central nave demarcated on four sides by an arcade.
 An ambulatory runs around this platform and into the chancel and apse, both added in the 14th century.
 An additional ambulatory, in the form of a porch, runs around the exterior of the building, sheltered under the overhanging shingled roof.
 The floor plan of this church resembles that of a central plan, double-shelled Greek cross with an apse attached to one end in place of the fourth arm.
 The entries to the church are in the three shorter arms of the cross.

 Structurally, the building has been described as a "cube within a cube", each independent of the other.
 The inner "cube" is formed by continuous columns that rise from ground level to support the roof.
 The top of the arcade is formed by arched buttresses, knee jointed to the columns.
 Above the arcade, the columns are linked by cross-shaped, diagonal trusses, commonly dubbed "Saint Andrew's crosses"; these carry arched supports that offer the visual equivalent of a "second storey".
 While not a functional gallery, this is reminiscent of contemporary second story galleries of large stone churches elsewhere in Europe.
 Smaller beams running between these upper supporting columns help clamp everything firmly together.
 The weight of the roof is thus supported by buttresses and columns, preventing downward and outward movement of the stave walls.

 The roof beams are supported by steeply angled scissor trusses that form an "X" shape with a narrow top span and a broader bottom span, tied by a bottom truss to prevent collapse.
 Additional support is given by a truss that cuts across the "X", below the crossing point but above the bottom truss.
 The roof is steeply pitched, boarded horizontally and clad with shingles.
 The original outer roof would have been weatherproofed with boards laid lengthwise, rather than shingles.
 In later years wooden shingles became more common.
 Scissor beam roof construction is typical of most stave churches.